mike-pittelko/stlink-v2-repair-and-toolkit/README.md

 Mirrors are in this repo as submodules if needed.

-Figure out what config file you need.
+Figure out what config file you need...

 To setup the config, you MAY need to do this:

 if the cpuid "0x2ba01477" is not found (expects 0x1ba01477) when unlocking then you need to
      make a copy of targets/stm32f1x.cfg,